-Many claims are dropped or never pursued beyond the notice of claim when the contractor discovers that ADOT has sufficient documentation to successfully defend its position.
-One case in point is a claim filed by a contractor demanding payment for removal of an unsuitable portion of a bridge deck.
-At this point, ADOT requested a meeting to discuss the claim with the contractor.
-When the contractor's representatives arrived, they were confronted with an enlarged photograph that showed the contractor's staff frantically shoveling water and sloping off the bridge deck during a heavy rainstorm.
-The contractor dropped the \$59,028.55 claim on the spot.
+Many claims are dropped or never pursued beyond the notice of claim when the Contractor discovers that ADOT has sufficient documentation to successfully defend its position.
+One case in point is a claim filed by a Contractor demanding payment for removal of an unsuitable portion of a bridge deck.
+At this point, ADOT requested a meeting to discuss the claim with the Contractor.
+When the Contractor's representatives arrived, they were confronted with an enlarged photograph that showed the Contractor's staff frantically shoveling water and slop off the bridge deck during a heavy rainstorm.
+The Contractor dropped the \$59,028.55 claim on the spot.

-When a contractor indicates that a claim may be filed or when it becomes obvious that a claim is imminent, project personnel should enhance their documentation.
-Section 108 should be used as a guide when preparing claim documentation.
-This activity will discourage the contractor from filing speculative claims and will facilitate the achievement of agreeable settlements at the project level.
+When a Contractor indicates that a claim may be filed or when it becomes obvious that a claim is imminent, project personnel should enhance their documentation.
+Exhibit 105.22-1 should be used as a guide when preparing claim documentation.
+This activity will discourage the Contractor from filing speculative claims and will facilitate the achievement of agreeable settlements at the project level.
 Usually claims which are settled at the lowest level are the least costly to the Department.
 Far less time and effort are required to produce good documentation, including pictures, than to try to defend a debatable claim without them.